software-mansion/protostar/website/docs/tutorials/04-configuration-file.md

 ### Configuration Profiles
 Configuration profiles allow you to easily switch between different Protostar configurations.
-When you activate a profile, it will override the default settings specified in the `protostar.toml` file with the settings specified in the profile.
+When you use a profile, it will override the default settings specified in the `protostar.toml` file with the settings specified in the profile.

 To create a configuration profile, add a new section to the `protostar.toml` file with the following naming convention:
 -  `[profile.PROFILE_NAME.project]` - to create a [Shared Configuration](#shared-configuration) profile
 -  `[profile.PROFILE_NAME.COMMAND]` - to create a [Command Configuration](#command) profile

-To activate a profile, use the [-p or --profile argument](/docs/cli-reference#-p---profile-string) followed by the name of the profile:
+To use a profile, specify the [-p or --profile argument](/docs/cli-reference#-p---profile-string) followed by the name of the profile:

 ```console
 protostar -p PROFILE_NAME COMMAND